harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Lightsaber
 **Design Choice**
-1. The force class will depend on the lightsaber, simply to use it as an object since the lightsaber can exist independently from the force class.
+1. The force class will only reference to the lightsaber's symbol.
 2. It will be included in the if...else statement (in the force class) as a condition alongside the force level condition.

 **Advantages**